dellow/Web-Framework/README.md

 <a name="working-with-javascript--requiring-new-files"></a>
 ### Requiring New Files
-All initial files are loaded from `dist/js/app/index.js` but thanks to Browserify you can require a file from anywhere with the familiar Node requirement syntax.
+All initial files are loaded from `dist/js/app/index.js` but thanks to Webpack you can require a file from anywhere with the familiar Node requirement syntax.
 There is no requirement to provide the `.js` extension:

     require('./javascript-file');